mvt-project/mvt/README.md

 [development documentation](https://docs.mvt.re/en/latest/development/) for
 details.

-Users can also add top-level commands to `mvt-ios` and `mvt-android` from installed Python packages or local files and folders.
+Users can also add top-level commands to `mvt`, `mvt-ios` and `mvt-android` from installed Python packages or local files and folders.
 See the [custom CLI command documentation](https://docs.mvt.re/en/latest/development/custom_commands/) for the plugin entry points and `--load-command` interface.